STRIDES-Codes/Variant-discovery-using-long-read-data-across-SRA/README.md

 - Which genes have the least number of SNPs across all samples?
 - Based on date of sample collection, where are the SNP hotspots?

+## Challenges and next steps
++ We didn't have time to figure out permissions to run cluster, so we had to stick with our local Virtual Machines
++ We can't do visualization of SNPs because the viewer is not available.

 ## People/Team
 + Vadim Zalunin, NCBI/NIH, Maryland, MD, zaluninvv@ncbi.nlm.nih.gov